VladimirKheifets/Java-Script-library-CompactDOM/readme.txt

 //https://www.alto-booking.com/demo/timeCalculator/abc.php?a=5&b=2&d=f

-a.
-The second parameter is number.
+b.3 The second parameter is number.

 if value is 0, then method returns base name of url. if value is 1, then method returns object get-parameters of url: